A-i-Y-a/MotionProfileSim/README.md

 * **December 5, 2019:** Realized I did my position updates for `tankDrive` wrong.
 This is beautiful.
 Physics is hard.
 AHHH HELP MY CODE IS WRONG HELP

 * **December 9, 2019:** Did `tankDrive` right.
 Still need four more cases.

+* **January 7, 2020:** Having trouble making the bot move at the right angle.
+It's moving alright, but just not in the desired direction.